benbalter/benbalter.github.com/_posts/2021-09-01-how-i-re-over-engineered-my-home-network.md

 Now that my privacy- and security-centric home network is codified as code, [pull requests are welcome](https://github.com/benbalter/pi-hole-cloudflared-docker-compose-ansible-caddy)!

 [^1]: While pihole offers `armv7`/`armvf` (what the Raspberry Pi identifies as under the latest version of Raspberry OS) docker images, cloudflared does not, meaning you'll need to build cloudflared yourself.
 Unlike compiling from source and endless dependency drama, with a simple `docker build` and a few minute patience, you should be good to go.
-[^2]: The Ansible website doesn't make mention of, let alone link to to its open source repo, for some reason, but rest assured, it's an open source project under the freemium model, and the "community" edition will be enough to meet your needs of managing 1-2 devices.
+[^2]: The Ansible site doesn't make mention of, let alone link to to its open source repo, for some reason, but rest assured, it's an open source project under the freemium model, and the "community" edition will be enough to meet your needs of managing 1-2 devices.
 [^3]: In theory, a compromised device on my trusted network could sniff the credentials to the PiHole management interface resulting in a DNS poisoning attack.
 Regardless of the likelihood, it didn't feel right to spend so much time securing my network DNS, only to make the management credentials so readily available.
 [^4]: Ideally, I would have used Docker's native secret management, but secrets can only be exposed as a file, not an environmental variable which Caddy expects.
 I used a narrowly scoped API token to mitigate the risk.
 [^5]: I may have been using the non-"lite" Raspberry Pi image previously (which includes desktop components), but without a version-controlled system definition, I ironically, have no way to be sure, and thus no accurate performance baseline to compare.